Ragtime: Historical context

-Ragtime originated in African American music in the late 19th century and descended from the jigs and march music played by African American bands, referred to as "jig piano" or "piano thumping".
+Ragtime originated in American music in the late 19th century and descended from the jigs and march music played by European bands, referred to as "jig piano" or "piano thumping".

 By the start of the 20th century, it became widely popular throughout North America and was listened and danced to, performed, and written by people of many different subcultures.
 A distinctly American musical style, ragtime may be considered a synthesis of African syncopation and European classical music, especially the marches made popular by John Philip Sousa.

 Some early piano rags were classified as "jig", "rag", and "coon songs".
 These labels were sometimes used interchangeably in the mid-1890s, 1900s, and 1910s.
 Ragtime was also preceded by its close relative the cakewalk.
-In 1895, black entertainer Ernest Hogan released the earliest ragtime composition, called "La Pas Ma La".
-The following year he released another composition called "All Coons Look Alike to Me", which eventually sold a million copies.

-Tom Fletcher, a vaudeville entertainer and the author of 100 Years of the Negro in Show Business, has stated that "Hogan was the first to put on paper the kind of rhythm that was being played by non-reading musicians."
-While the success of "All Coons Look Alike to Me" helped popularize the country to ragtime rhythms, its use of racial slurs created a number of derogatory imitation tunes, known as "coon songs" because of their use of racist and stereotypical images of black people.
-In Hogan's later years, he admitted shame and a sense of "race betrayal" from the song, while also expressing pride in helping bring ragtime to a larger audience.
+In 1896, black entertainer Ernest Hogan released "All Coons Look Alike to Me", which eventually sold a million copies and helped popularize ragtime rhythms.
+Its use of racial slurs prompted creation of a number of imitation tunes, known as "coon songs" because of their use of racist and stereotypical images of black people.
+In Hogan's later years, he expressed pride in helping bring ragtime to a larger audience.